 battery?
 A new battery at 70 deg F. will typically last 5

 aftermarket batteries are available.
-Typically they are 2,200 mAH
+Typically 3rd-party batteries are

 batteries and will power the iG3s for 3 hours and 15 minutes.